 While I do not originally hail from beautiful Colorado, I certainly have come to enjoy it's many wonderful places and people.
 In my free time I coach Mock Trial at George Washington High School, which is very rewarding, and a wonderful way to give back to the community.
-I am also the Vice President of Ruff, Inc., which is a non-profit Flyball Club dedicated to support rescue organizations both financially and by performing volunteer work.
-If you have never heard of flyball, I am sure you are not alone.
-Flyball is an activity for dogs and their owners to compete in a relay-type race against other dogs for points.
-Flyball is non-stop fun, and I would encourage anyone with a dog to look into it, especially if their dog has an affinity for tennis balls or fetch!
+I am also the Vice President of Ruff, Inc., which is a non-profit Flyball Dog Club dedicated to support dog rescue organizations both financially and by performing volunteer work.

 Upon moving to Colorado, I took up snowboarding and golf.
 However at this time, I can not claim any expertise in either area.
 I usually spend most of my time on a mountain trying not to fall down (or trying to get back up), and most of my time on the golf course trying to find my ball in the rough.
 I have learned to golf with neon colored balls as a result.

 Growing up in Michigan, however, my passion was always horses.
-I competed in horseback riding competitions from when I was 4 until I was 19.
-I still have two Appaloosa horses, Julio and Rocket, who have retired into luxury at my parent's barn.
+I competed in horseback riding competitions from when I was 4 until I was 19, and am the owner of a wonderful, yet retired Appaloosa Gelding named Julio.

 While in Michigan, I attended James Madison College at Michigan State University.
 I remain an avid Michigan State sports fan, and I can frequently be found at our alumni bar here in Denver on game days.
 GO GREEN!